ANSWERED: How to Personalize and Control Your Home Network with Xfinity xFi?

 For more information on recognizing devices or accessing the hostname or MAC address from your device settings, see our xFi Frequently Asked Questions.

 You can personalize a device name for easier reference.
 Select the device to give it a nickname and choose an icon, then assign the device to a profile.
-If you have devices connected to your home network that still need to be personalized, you'll see that indicated at the top of the Devices section.
-Simply select Personalize to give the device a nickname and assign it to a profile.
+If you have devices connected to your home network that still need to be personalized, you'll see that indicated at the top of the Connect tab.
+Simply select Get Started to give the device a nickname and assign it to a profile.

-A crescent moon symbol indicates the device is currently in Bedtime Mode and cannot access your home network.
+- A clock, open book, crescent moon or fork and knife symbol indicates the device is currently in a scheduled pause and cannot access your home network.

-You can remove a device that is not connected from the Devices section by selecting the name of the device either from the Devices section or from the profile where the device is assigned, then select Device Details > Forget Device.
-This will remove the device from the Devices section and unassign it from the profile it was associated with, if applicable.
+You can remove a device that is not connected from the Devices section on the Connect tab by selecting the name of the device either from the Connect section or from the profile where the device is assigned, then select Device Details > Forget Device.
+This will remove the device from the Connect section and unassign it from the profile it was associated with, if applicable.
 It will also permanently delete all historical network activity of this device.
 If the device reconnects to your home network, it will appear as a new device.

 Pausing a device blocks it from accessing the Internet when connected to your home network.
 In-progress activity might not stop immediately.
 Access to local network devices (like printers) and connections that use cellular data or other WiFi networks won't be paused.

-If the device is paused by Bedtime Mode, select the profile where the device is assigned, then select Wake Up.
+- If the device is paused by Downtime, select the profile where the device is assigned, then select Wake Up.

-- This will unpause all devices assigned to the profile until the next scheduled bedtime.
+- This will unpause all devices assigned to the profile until the next schedule.

-You can manage devices connected to your home network more efficiently by assigning them to a profile.
-Create a profile for an individual (e.g., John, Mom) or group (e.g., Kids), then assign their devices to that profile.
-You can create profiles from the People section by selecting Create Profile, or during the process of naming a device in the Devices section.
+Manage devices connected to your home network more efficiently by assigning them to a profile.
+You can create profiles for individuals (e.g., Isabella, Mom) or groups (e.g., Kids, Living Room), then assign their devices to that profile.

 For your convenience, in addition to the custom profiles you can create, we've created two profiles to help you get started: